AndresMpa/deep-learning/labs/task/laboratory_3/README.md

 AUTOCLEAR=0
 ```

+#### Available architectures

+Just write any of the following on the NET_ARCH env var

+- AlexNet
+- VGG16
+- VGG19
+- ResNet

 ### Available dataset

 Data sets can be defined inside the .env file in the $DATASET$ variable, available dataset